Sabrinas Organizing

 What is memorabilia (keepsake)?

 The definition of keepsake is "something kept or given to be kept as a memento."
-While mementos can be in a variety of sizes, these sentimental items can quickly get out of hand when not controlled.
+While mementos can be in a variety of sizes, these sentimental items can quickly get out of hand if not kept in check.

 Collect things you love, that are authentic to you, and your house becomes your story.
 Erin Flett quote

-Collect things you love, that are authentic to you, and your house becomes your story. ~ Erin Flett quote
+Collect things you love that are authentic to you, and your house becomes your story (affiliate). ~ Erin Flett quote (affiliate)

 To help you determine what your keepsakes are, below is a list of examples.